SLT Invasive Plant Guide Book sent out town wide!

 The full listing of member names can be found by clicking the link below.

 Join us for a morning (or two or three) of invasive plant removal, along with a little education, camaraderie, habitat restoration, and some snacks!
-These bi-monthly volunteer opportunities will teach you how to identify and manage invasive plants in your own backyard while you help us control and remove these harmful plants on the SLT preserves.
+These volunteer opportunities will teach you how to identify and manage invasive plants in your own backyard while you help us control and remove these harmful plants on the SLT preserves.

 You are welcome to join us on all or any of these dates.
 Please let us know in advance if you will be joining us so that we can let you know of any last minute changes due to weather or other issues.
+If you are interested in attending these workdays, please email margerywinters@comcast.net.

 invasive_photo